 Step 1: Meet With Your Litigation Attorney

-Step 2: File Your Lawsuit
+Step 2: Filing Your Lawsuit

-Step 3: Serve The At-Fault Driver
+Step 3: Serving The Defendant

-Step 4: Six-To-Ten Months Of Discovery
+Step 4: Discovery For Six-To-Ten Months

-Step 5: Your Deposition
+Step 5: Your Moment: The Deposition

 Step 6: Mediation

-Step 7: Trial
+Step 7: The Trial

 If mediation does not result in a settlement, the case proceeds to trial.
 Here, both parties present their evidence and arguments in front of a jury.
 The jury then deliberates and reaches a verdict.
 This phase can be emotionally draining, but with a seasoned attorney by your side, you will be well-prepared to present your case compellingly and confidently.
 The jury will decide whether the Plaintiff wins or loses.
 If the Plaintiff wins, the jury then decides how much money the Plaintiff will receive.
 If the Plaintiff loses, then the Plaintiff gets nothing – yet is still responsible for any unpaid medical bills.